MDavies2022/MikelDavies_Lab_Fall2022/Week07/README.md

 Write a program `copy.py` that copies the contents of one file to another.

+Snag Input.txt and Output.txt from the repository to try!

 ```
 Usage:
 [directory] $ python copy.py input.txt output.txt